glisak/Rhetos-wiki/Development-Environment-Setup.md

     * *Disable* all other authentication options.
 6. Start your browser, and then type <http://localhost/RhetosServer/> in the address.
 Verify that the web site is working and the Rhetos server status is displayed on the web page.

-## IIS setup without the Windows domain
+## IIS setup without a Windows domain

 If is is not possible to use Windows domain account, the server in development environment can be set up to use ApplicationPoolIdentity: